 Examples of Day Trades

-Let’s take a look at some examples so you’re more familiar with the pattern day trader rule.
-For example, if you buy 300 shares of Microsoft (MSFT).
-Then, you sell 300 shares the same trading day, it’s considered a day trade.
-If you do this another 3 times within five business days, FINRA considers you as a pattern day trader.
+Let’s take a look at some examples of pattern day trading.
+For example, let’s say you buy 300 Microsoft (MSFT) shares.
+You then sell 300 shares in the same trading day.
+This is considered a day trade.
+If you do this three more times during five business days, FINRA considers you as a pattern day trader.

-Those who are looking to day trade need to understand how the pattern day trader rules.
+Those who are looking to become day traders need to understand the pattern day trader rules.
 By now, you should know whether becoming a pattern day trader is for you.
-However, even if you don’t think it’s not right for you, there are other ways to become a profitable trader, and it may not require to have a “large” trading account.
+However, if you don’t think it’s the right fit for you, there are other ways to become a profitable trader.